webplatformco/project-idrefs/idscope-explainer.md

 This is somewhat revised in shadow DOM, where IDs are only global within a shadow root.
 However, shadow DOM is a heavy-handed solution for some solutions, e.g., when the styles and querying needs to work like one document but not cross-element references.

-A relatively common example that tends to be common is SVG.
+A relatively common example is SVG.
 Inline SVGs use IDs for internal references, and also tend to be imported from various sources.
 However, this problem is not SVG-specific.
 Embedding HTML snippets inside a bigger HTML document can cause the same issues.

 There are other pain points listed in the [explainer](https://github.com/WICG/idrefs/blob/main/README.md),